Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 UV Lights

-However, there’s a drawback: the virus must be close to the light for the process to work.
-Also, sediment in the water can block the light shading and protect the virus.
+However, there’s a drawback to this type of treatment: the virus particles must be close to the light for the process to work.
+Also, sediment in the water can block the light and prevent it from reaching the virus particles.
 Moreover, UV light doesn’t have a residual effect.
-Once the water passes the light, new bacteria and viruses can grow.
+Once the water passes the light, new bacteria and viruses can grow again.

 Ozone

-Ozone oxidizes biological matters like bacteria and viruses.
-However, ozone treatment is expensive and dangerous, so it’s primarily utilized to disinfect large volumes of wastewater.
+Ozone oxidizes biological matter like bacteria and viruses.
+However, ozone treatment is expensive and dangerous, so it’s primarily utilized to disinfect large volumes of wastewater

 Ultrafiltration

-Most filters can’t remove viruses, since they’re microscopic and can move through most of them pretty easily.
+Most filters can’t remove viruses as they’re microscopic and can easily pass through the pores of most filters.
 However, there are ultra-filters with 0.01-micron pores that can filter some viruses.

-Although ultrafiltration is deemed to be only moderately effective against removing viruses, the 0.01-micron pores can handle all the dangerous viruses we listed above.
-In addition, these units are pretty affordable.
+Although ultrafiltration is deemed to be only moderately effective in removing viruses, the 0.01-micron pores can handle all the dangerous viruses we listed above.
+In addition, these units are pretty affordable

 Reverse Osmosis

 In reverse osmosis (RO) processes, the incoming water is pushed through a semi-permeable membrane that separates contaminated water from purified water.
-The membranes of most RO systems, at least the best ones, have 0.0001-micron pores that don’t allow viruses to make their way into the water.
+The membranes of most RO systems, at least the best ones, have 0.0001-micron pores that successfully remove virus particles from water.

 Therefore, RO is one of the most effective treatment methods for virus-infected water.
 However, its wastewater ratio is very high, and the best RO systems on the market are quite expensive.